Murder of Gopal Krishna Muhuri

 Gopal Krishna Muhuri was the principal of Nazirhat College in Chittagong, Bangladesh, who was murdered in his home in 2001.
 The Daily Star described the case as "sensational".

 Background

 The Four Party Alliance led by Bangladesh Nationalist Party and Jamaat-e-Islami Bangladesh came to power five weeks before the incident.
 Widespread violation of the rights of minorities and attacks on them took place within a month of the government coming to power.

 Incident

-Gopal Krishana Muhuri was the principle of Nazirhat College in Chittagong city, a Hindu, and a former member of Mukti Bahini.
+Gopal Krishana Muhuri was the principal of Nazirhat College in Chittagong city, a Hindu, and a former member of Mukti Bahini.
 He had banned Islami Chattra shibir in his college.
 He was murdered inside his home in Jamal Khan Road, Chittagong on 16 November 2001.
 Multiple gunmen had stormed his house and shot him while he was reading the morning newspaper.
 He was 60 at the time of his death.
 His death led to protests by Bangladesh Chhatra League, Bangladesh Jubo League, and the Bangladesh Hindu Buddhist Christian Unity Council.